ADRS6/CODSOFT/README.md

 This is the project file.
-That includes Calculator, Landing Page, and Portfolio page.
-These projects are assigned to me By CODSOFT Institute.
+That includes Calculator.
+This project is assigned to me By CODSOFT Institute.